 Born in Venezuela—home of some of the most renowned cacao in the world—my earliest memories have revolved around dessert, like making a chocolate mousse with my older sister when I was ten years old.
 This love of all things baking presented itself as a business opportunity, where my sister and I would sell desserts to the local vendors back home under the name Annie’s Cakes.
-About six years ago I began a new life in Canada, where I met my now husband and ply my trade as a Web graphic designer.
+About ten years ago I began a new life in Canada, where I met my husband, had our daughter and fur-son.
+I used to ply my trade as a Web graphic designer.
+Now a full time baker and cake decorator.

 Graphic design is not all that different from baking—both jobs ask me to utilize creative approaches and my knowledge of colour theory and positioning, as well as my keen eye for detail, to create works of art.
 Just like in graphic design, I begin with a theme or concept and build from there.
 Colour combinations, balance, and contrast are all part of the equation.
 Decorative elements—big or small—all play a part in the way the finished product looks, and all must be carefully chosen and edited for the best results.
 Attention to detail is the key to great design, and my attention to detail is what sets me apart from the rest.